Updated post: 08/11/2019 | November 2019

 - Visit the Tivoli Gardens

-How can I get around Copenhagen?
+How can you get around Copenhagen?

 As most of the main sights are grouped close together, your best bet is to get around on foot.